tochukwumunonye/Rest/README.md

 ### Cache Layer
 In android the could persist data in several ways;
 - shared preference: SharedPreferences is a key/value store where you can save a data under certain key.
-I made the desision not to store data with shared preference because it is made for store private primitive data types: booleans, floats, ints, longs, and strings, not arrays or complex objects
+I made the desision not to store data with shared preference because it is made for store private primitive data types: booleans, floats, ints, longs, and strings, not arrays or complex objects.
+- Room Database: This served as a single source of truth because it always provided consistent up-to-date and correct information of collections that were liked or not.
+Room is suitable for large data sets and I made use of `Type Converters` to convert arraylist of urls to a string.

+### Repository